Ste-fa/PHP_Playground/README.md

 # PHP Playground

 ¡Welcome to my learning corner in the fascinating world of web development with PHP!
-This repository, **PHP_Playground**, is my personal space to experiment, learn, and share the code I'm writing as I navigate the waters of advanced web application development.
+This repository, **PHP_Playground**, is my personal space to experiment, learn, and share the code I'm writing as a web application development student.

 ## About Me